GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 (Chlorite actinolite epidote metamorphic rock), but based on the assumption that schist is the only rock type that will meet the mica- rich criteria, it seems reasonable to include as a subtype of schist.
+- A schist that consists of more than 50 percent mica minerals, typically muscovite or biotite.
+Special type included to distinguish this common variety of schist.

 - **Source:**
 This vocabulary